Morningside - Seven Hills

 Morningside - Seven Hills features high concentrations of group households, with a lower-than-average median household size

-Family households comprise 65.0% of all households, including 27.1% couples with children, 25.5% couples without children, and 10.3% single parent families.
-Non-family households account for the remaining 35.0%, with lone person households at 26.5% and group households making up 8.7%.
-The median household size is 2.4 people, smaller than the Greater Brisbane average of 2.6.
+Family households dominate at 65.0% of all households, comprising 27.1% couples with children, 25.5% couples without children, and 10.3% single parent families.
+Non-family households make up the remaining 35.0%, with lone person households at 26.5% and group households comprising 8.7% of the total.
+The median household size of 2.4 people is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households